microsoft/fluentui/rfcs/react-components/convergence/remove-commons.md

 ## Detailed Design or Proposal

 Rather than making a consistent rule for whether commons should more closely reflect props or state, I think a better solution is to remove the `FooCommons` types entirely.

-Instead, put everything in `FooProps`, and use `Pick`/`Required` to define `FooState` (and `FooContext` if needed).
+Instead, put everything in `FooProps`, and mark props as required or optional based on what's actually required for the user to pass in to the component.

+Since `FooState`/`FooContext` are implementation details that only the component author and people with advanced recomposition use cases need to think about, define them with `Pick`/`Required`/etc from `FooProps`.

-This makes the user-facing type (props) very clear/explicit and confines the implementation details to the internal types (state, context).
+This makes what's included and required/optional in the user-facing type (props) very explicit and confines the implementation details to the "internal"/advanced use types (state, context).

 Modified Input example from above: